shadowchaser04/Filter/README.md

 # Subtitles Downloader

 The downloader uses Chrome to access your browsers history.
-It creates a entry for each youtube videos it finds then downloads the subtitles and json data.
+It creates a entry for each youtube video it finds then downloads the subtitles and json data.

 ## Class SubtitleDownloader